JasonEtco/create-an-issue/README.md

 What's everyone up to this week?
 ```

-This example will create a new issue with a title like **Weekly download Saturday, November 10th**.
+This example will create a new issue with a title like **Weekly Radar Saturday, November 10th**.
 You can pass any valid [Moment.js formatting string](https://momentjs.com/docs/#/displaying/) to the filter.

 ### Custom templates

+Don't want to use `.github/ISSUE_TEMPLATE.md`?
 You can pass an argument pointing the action to a different template:

 ```
 action "Create issue" {